mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 Here, I reference notebooks that are present in two repositories (both updated, but the second more advanced):

-- [DL_PyTorch](https://github.com/mxagar/DL_PyTorch), referenced in the CVND
+- [DL_PyTorch](https://github.com/mxagar/DL_PyTorch), referenced in the CVND.
-- [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch) `/intpo-to-pytorch/`, the one used in the DLND
+- [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch) `/intpo-to-pytorch/`, the one used in the DLND.

 ## Summary and More Applications